 Benefits of Stimulants

-In clinical trials, 70% of patients with ADHD have improvement in distractibility and attentiveness after beginning stimulant medication.
-1 Studies have also shown that children diagnosed with ADHD who are treated with stimulant medication have improved decision making skills and school work productivity.
-3
+In clinical trials, 70% of patients with ADHD show improvement in distractibility and attentiveness after beginning stimulant medication.1 Studies have also shown that children diagnosed with ADHD treated with stimulant medication have improved decision making skills and school work productivity.3

 Stimulants are the best medical treatment for patients of all groups including children six years or older, teens, and adults.
-For children under six years of age, it is recommended that behavioural therapy be implemented.3 Doctors begin treatment for ADHD for both adults and children when their symptoms impede their quality of life 3.
-This includes in the workplace, school, or personal relationships.
+For children under six years of age, it is recommended that behavioral therapy be implemented.3 Doctors begin treatment for ADHD for both adults and children when their symptoms impede their quality of life at work, school, and in relationships.3

 Risks of Stimulants

 Life threatening risks to be aware of include stimulant overdose, cardiac side effects of stimulants, and serotonin syndrome, especially when taking antidepressant medications.
-They all present with racing heart rate, sweating, tremors, agitation, and increased blood pressure.
-They require emergency intervention and patients should be advised to call 911 or go to their nearest emergency department.
+They all present with racing heart rate, sweating, tremors, agitation, and increased blood pressure and require emergency intervention.
+Patients should call 911 or go to their nearest emergency department.

 Non-Stimulants for ADHD

 Non-stimulant medications for ADHD include antidepressant medications and previously used antihypertensive medications.
-They are typically used for ADHD when patients are either not able to take stimulant medications or when patients have not benefited from stimulant medications.
+They are typically used for ADHD when patients cannot take stimulant medications or have not benefited from stimulant medications.
 They work to increase the neurotransmitters in the brain by inhibiting their reuptake.

-Non-stimulant medications are used to treat the same symptoms as stimulant medications.
-However, the difference is in how well they manage those symptoms.
-One size does not fit all for these medications, and while most patients will respond to stimulant medication, some may respond better to non stimulants instead.
-The FDA has approved three non-stimulants for the use in teenagers.
-These include atomoxetine, guanfacine, and clonidine.
+Non-stimulant ADHD medications treat the same symptoms as stimulant medications.
+However, they differ in how they manage those symptoms.
+One size does not fit all for these medications.
+While most patients will respond to stimulant medication, some may respond better to non-stimulants instead.
+The FDA has approved atomoxetine, guanfacine, and clonidine for the use in teenagers.

-Non-stimulant medications, such as atomoxetine, should not be used in patients that are taking other types of antidepressants or anti-anxiety medication as they may increase your risk of serotonin syndrome.
-Non stimulant medications should not be used in conjunction with stimulants as that can also increase the risk of serotonin syndrome.
+Non-stimulant medications, such as atomoxetine, should not be used by patients currently taking other types of antidepressants, anti-anxiety medications, or stimulants as these may increase the risk of serotonin syndrome.

 - Strattera (atomoxetine)